benborgers/ben.page/src/content/posts/semester3.md

 I ended last year with a feeling that I had made less friends than I had expected.

 In semester 3, quite little progress has been made on that.
 Possible backwards progress has been made.
-But, I find myself _not caring that much_ either*.*
+But, I find myself _not caring that much_ either.

 ## Context